myelinio/myelin.io/content/docs/concepts/what-is-myelin/index.md

 ## ML Models Training

 ### Training Runtime
 Myelin provides tools to run ML models on top of Kubernetes.
-It also allows to configure the provisioned infrastructure and resources .
+It also allows to configure the provisioned infrastructure and resources.

 ### Hyper-parameter Optimisation
 Myelin models can be tuned using Hyper-parameter optimisation (HPO).
 The HPO controller implements state-of-the-art algorithms to search for optimal models hyper-parameters.